sandstorm-io/sandstorm/docs/administering/active-directory.md

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/11.png)

 - Under "Claim rule name", enter: "Send e-mail address" (or any name you want).
+Use "Active Directory" as the attribute store.
 Configure the LDAP Attribute as E-Mail Addresses and the Outgoing Claim Type as E-Mail Address.
 Then click "Finish."

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/12.png)